The default background image is located at \_ISO\E2B\grub\Background.bmp.gz – this is a 800x600 24--bit colour image.

-You can, of course, make a plain single colour 800x600 bitmap for the background (see fill colour below).
+You can, of course, make a plain single colour 800x600 bitmap for the background (see 'Background fill colour' below).

 Tip: grub4dos does not support all possible types of JPG or BMP files.
 If the background does not look correct, then simply load it into Microsoft Paint and re-save it as 24-bit colour .bmp of as .jpg.

 E2B v1.78+ also support filling the entire screen with a single colour.
 This is much quicker than loading a wallpaper file.

 The MYWBMP value must start with 0x and contain a 6-character hexadecimal string (RGB):